adaltas/ece-spark-2024-fall-gr01/README.md

 * Discover all the functionalities of Apache Spark and why it is everywhere.
 * Understand the internals of Spark.
 * Learn to use Spark for batch and streaming data analytics.
-* Learn how to package a Spark application for production.
-* Learn Machine Learning with MLlib.

 ## Prerequisites